-Back in the office, she is a director and applies her construction industry knowledge to her joint roles as head of business development and head of transport.
+Back in the office, Rachel is a board director and applies her construction industry knowledge to her roles as Head of Business Development, Director of Defence and Director of Infrastructure.
 An architect at heart, Rachel has been an outward facing personality for us since joining as a University of Bath student in 2000.